 Hypertrophic cardiomyopathy (HCM) is a common genetic disease that may cause left ventricular outflow tract (LVOT) obstruction, heart failure, and sudden death.
-Recent studies have shown a high prevalence of obstructive sleep apnea among patients with HCM.
-Because the hemodynamics of patients with LVOT obstruction are unstable and depend on load conditions to the heart, we evaluated the acute effects of CPAP on hemodynamics and cardiac performance in patients with HCM.
+Recent studies have shown a high prevalence of OSA among patients with HCM.
+Because the hemodynamics in patients with LVOT obstruction are unstable and depend on the loading conditions of the heart, we evaluated the acute effects of CPAP on hemodynamics and cardiac performance in patients with HCM.

-The acute application of CPAP is apparently safe in patients with HCM because CPAP does not lead to hemodynamic compromise.
-Long-term studies in HCM patients with sleep apnea and nocturnal CPAP are warranted.
+The acute application of CPAP is apparently safe in patients with HCM, because CPAP does not lead to hemodynamic compromise.
+Long-term studies in patients with HCM and sleep apnea and nocturnal CPAP are warranted.